Blog · arXiv Analysis · Last reviewed June 25, 2026

 The paper's taxonomy has three main vectors.
 Inference gain means capability improvement from scaling compute at test time.
 More search, longer reasoning, parallel sampling, verification loops, or larger inference budgets can make the same model more capable without changing its weights.

-Systems gain means capability improvement from post-training enhancements such as scaffolds, tools, prompt and context engineering, fine-tuning for narrow use cases, or multi-agent orchestration.
+Systems gain means capability improvement from post-training enhancements such as scaffolds, tools, prompt and context engineering, fine-tuning for narrow use cases, routers, verifiers, or multi-agent orchestration.
 The important governance point is that a scaffold can be a capability artifact.
 Once a recipe for a useful scaffold circulates, it can spread more easily than a proprietary model.

 Asset gain means capability improvement from combining a model with restricted assets not available to the original model developer or tester.
 The paper gives examples such as government-held expertise, specialized hardware, classified data, undisclosed vulnerabilities, or non-public biological data.
 The same model can therefore have a different risk profile when placed beside assets the original evaluator could not inspect.